briankoser/sfc-listeners-guide/episodes/0143-summer-movie-preview-2013.md

 Still excited about <i class="work-title">The Hobbit: Desolation of Smaug</i>

-{% timeLink podcast_file_url, '39:05' %}ci-Fi Christian Story Time: Ben got a library fine and a parking ticket from St. John's
+{% timeLink podcast_file_url, '39:05' %} Sci-Fi Christian Story Time: Ben got a library fine and a parking ticket from St. John's